Introducing DotLiquid: the secure, open-source template engine for .NET

 Want to skip straight to the goods?

 One of the questions that comes up fairly often for the average developer is: "How can I transfer this data into that output?"
 The data often takes the form of an object, and the output is often HTML or plain text.
-There are, of course, many ways of skinning the cat.
+There are, of course, many ways of skinning the cat1.

 These existing .NET template engines are very suitable for one specific use-case: when the developer, or another trusted party, is responsible for authoring the templates.
-However, to the best of my knowledge, there have not been any full-featured template engines available for .NET which are suitable for the other use-case: when you want customers to edit their own templates.
+However, to the best of my knowledge, there have not been any full-featured2 template engines available for .NET which are suitable for the other use-case: when you want customers to edit their own templates.
 You may want this because you host the customer's website on your server, or simply because .NET is too complex to give to a non-techie.

 - It is secure.
 It only allows access to the data and operations you explicitly allow.